This section provides lists of entry points for the following categories:

 Drivers for character and block devices export the cb_ops(9S) structure, which defines the driver entry points for block device access and character device access.
 Both types of drivers are required to support the open(9E) and close(9E) entry points.
 Block drivers are required to support strategy(9E), while character drivers can choose to implement whatever mix of read(9E), write(9E), ioctl(9E), mmap(9E), or devmap(9E) entry points is appropriate for the type of device.
 Character drivers can also support a polling interface through chpoll(9E).
 Asynchronous I/O is supported through aread(9E) and awrite(9E) for block drivers and those drivers that can use both block and character file systems.

 Drivers are required to implement the attach(9E), detach(9E), and getinfo(9E) entry points for device autoconfiguration.
 Drivers can also implement the optional entry point probe(9E) in cases where devices do not identify themselves during boot-up, such as SCSI target devices.
-See Chapter 6, Driver Autoconfiguration for more information on these routines.
+See Driver Autoconfiguration for more information about these routines.

 The Oracle Solaris platform provides a rich set of interfaces to maintain and export kernel-level statistics, also known as kstats.
 Drivers are free to use these interfaces to export driver and device statistics that can be used by user applications to observe the internal state of the driver.
 Two entry points are provided for working with kernel statistics: